braintree/runbook/README.md

 ##### Assert

 Runs the provided `cmd` repeatedly until it returns true.
-A timeout can be set and a command to be run if a timeout occurs.
+A timeout and maximum number of attempts can be set.
+You can specify a command to be run if a timeout occurs or the maximum number of attempts is hit.
 Commands can optionally be specified as `raw`.
 This tells SSHKit to not perform auto-wrapping of the commands, but execute the exact string on the remote server.
 See SSHKit's documentation for more details.

 ```ruby
 assert(